auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_sections.rst

 section status becomes ``Released with Unpublished Changes``.
 In this situation students view the last published version of the modified unit.

-The following example shows how an section that has unpublished changes is displayed in the outline, with a yellow bar.
+The following example shows how a released section with unpublished changes is displayed in the outline, with a yellow bar.
 The section is expanded to show the unit with unpublished changes: